starwheel/city-filter-map-android/README.md

 |      :---:    |     :---:    |     :---:    |
 | <img width="90%" vspace="10" src="https://github.com/starwheel/city-filter-map-android/raw/master/mockups/portrait_list.jpg">  | <img width="90%" vspace="10" src="https://github.com/starwheel/city-filter-map-android/raw/master/mockups/portrait_map.jpg">  | <img width="90%" vspace="10" src="https://github.com/starwheel/city-filter-map-android/raw/master/mockups/landscape_master_detail.jpg">  |

+## Architecture

+This project uses principles of Clean Architecture, implements the Model–view–viewmodel (MVVM) software architectural pattern and dependency injections with the Dagger framework for Android.

 ## Requirements

 - Compatible with Android 4.1+
 - A Google Maps API key.

 ## Build the Project
 **Note:** First you will need to set your Google Maps API key in google_maps_key.xml.

+This project uses the Gradle build system.
+To build this project, use the following commands:

-    # Build the app
+    # Build the project
     $ ./gradlew build
+    $ or use "Import Project" in Android Studio.

+    # Run the project
+    $ Open the project with Android Studio, let it build the project and hit Run

     # Run the tests
     $ ./gradlew test

-    # Run the app
-    $ Open the project with Android Studio, let it build the project and hit Run